kazu-yamamoto/buggy-psq/README.md

 # Buggy PSQ

-This package demonstrates that GHC.Event.PSQ causes segfault.
+This package demonstrates that GHC.Event.PSQ causes segfault:

 * On 32bit machine  AND
 * GHC head is used  AND
-* the -O2 option is specified
+* the \-O2 option is specified

     % make
     % ./Main